 This command removes write permissions for the group and others from ‘filename’.
 In detail:

-Therefore, this command is removing the write permission from both the group and other users, enhancing the file’s security.
+Therefore, this command removes the write permission from the group and other users, enhancing the file’s security.

 Example 4: Setting All Permissions